 5. Managed WordPress hosting

-Managed WordPress hosting is a sub-type of web hosting specialized for WordPress websites.
-The two "parts" of this WordPress hosting type you need to watch out for are "managed" and "WordPress".
+Managed WordPress hosting specializes in WordPress websites.
+The two "parts" of this WordPress hosting type that you need to pay attention to are "managed" and "WordPress".

 In regular managed WordPress hosting, you rent hardware or server space from a managed service provider (MSP).
 Your MSP then ensures that your hardware stays up, your software is updated, and your security is maintained.

 WordPress is one of the most popular content management systems (CMS) today, with a 65.1% market share as of writing this article.
-It's open-source and free to download, however, it does require some technical know-how to maintain.
+It's open-source and free to download, however, it does require some technical know-how to.

 In managed WordPress hosting, your service provider offers services that may include the following: